LIS

 Historical Notes

 Derived from Virginia Register Volume 23, Issue 15, eff.
 May 2, 2007; amended, Virginia Register Volume 27, Issue 13, eff.
-March 28, 2011.
+March 28, 2011; Volume 36, Issue 6, eff.
+December 26, 2019; Volume 41, Issue 26, eff.
+September 10, 2025.

 12VAC5-90-107.
 Quarantine.

-B. Documentation.
-For quarantine for a communicable disease of public health threat, information about the infection or suspected infection; the individual, individuals, and/or affected area; and the nature or suspected nature of the exposure shall be duly recorded by the local health department, in consultation with the Office of Epidemiology.
+B. For quarantine for a communicable disease of public health threat, the local health department shall record information about the infection or suspected infection; the individual or affected area; and the nature or suspected nature of the exposure in consultation with the Office of Epidemiology.
 This information shall be sufficient to enable documenting a record of findings and enable the commissioner to prepare a written order of quarantine, including the information required in § 32.1-48.09 of the Code of Virginia.
-In addition, sufficient information on individuals shall be maintained by the local health department to enable appropriate follow-up of individuals for health status evaluation and treatment as well as compliance with the order of quarantine.
+In addition, the local health department shall maintain sufficient information on individuals to enable appropriate follow-up of individuals for health status evaluation and treatment as well as compliance with the order of quarantine.
+The commissioner shall ensure that the protected health information of any individual subject to the order of quarantine is disclosed only in compliance with state and federal law.

-C. Means of quarantine.
-The local health department shall assess the situation, and in consultation with the Office of Epidemiology, shall recommend to the commissioner the least restrictive means of quarantine that effectively protects unexposed and susceptible individuals.
+C. The local health department shall assess the situation and, in consultation with the Office of Epidemiology, shall recommend to the commissioner the least restrictive means of quarantine that effectively protects unexposed and susceptible individuals.
 The place of quarantine selected shall allow the most freedom of movement and communication with family members and other contacts without allowing disease transmission to others.
+The commissioner, in the commissioner's sole discretion, may order the quarantined individuals to remain in their residences, to remain in another place where they are present, or to report to a place designated by the commissioner for the duration of their quarantine.

-J. Affected area.
-If the criteria in subsection A of this section are met and an area is known or suspected to have been affected, then the commissioner shall notify the Governor of the situation and the need to order quarantine for the affected area.
+K. If the criteria in subsection A of this section are met and an area is known or suspected to have been affected, then the commissioner shall notify the Governor of the situation and the need to order quarantine for the affected area.
 In order for an affected area to be quarantined, the Governor must declare a state of emergency for the affected area.

 Statutory Authority